nlfiedler/zorigami/NOTES.md

 * HTTP backend as GraphQL server
 * Web frontend as GraphQL client
 * Desktop application as GraphQL client
-* Document-oriented database for metadata
+* Key/Value store for metadata
 * Local or Remote file store(s) for pack storage

 ## Design